olistic/warriorjs/README.md

 4. You'll be pointed to a README file with instructions for the first level.

-Check out the [Set Up](https://warrior.js.org/docs/player/set-up) docs for more details.
+Check out the [Install](https://warrior.js.org/docs/player/install) docs for more details.

 ## Preview